TAPE Course Policies

 The current semester course schedule is available on MyUI.

 You may register for TAPE courses through MyUI.
 If you are asked for a permission code, contact the ESL Programs Office.
-Remember, you must have taken the ESPA test to enroll in a TAPE class.
+Remember, you must have taken the SPEC test to enroll in a TAPE class.

 TAPE:5100 TA Preparation: Pronunciation, Fluency Building, and Culture